pbamoo/Data-Science-Bootcamp-Projects/Week5_Dashboard/README.md

-# Week 1/12 The Gapminder Project
+# Week 5/12 The Dashboard Project

-### Goal:
+### Background problem / Goal:
-The challenge of this project was to analyze and visualize statistics from the [Gapminder datasets](https://github.com/pbamoo/Data-Science-Bootcamp-Projects/tree/main/Week1_Visual_Data_Analysis/Data) and create an animated scatterplot like the one by [Hans Rosling](https://www.youtube.com/watch?v=jbkSRLYSojo) to illustrate the correlation between life expectancy and fertility of the world’s countries from 1960 to 2015.
+The goal for this project was to build a dashboard summarizing the Northwind Database containing all sales transactions between the fictional company “Northwind Traders” and its customers as well as purchases from Northwinds suppliers.
+The dashboard will be built on top of a Postgres database that runs in the AWS cloud.

-### Tools Used:
+### Workflow:
-Python, Pandas, Matplotlib, Seaborn, Imageio, Plotly,
+1. Data Acquisition
+2. Install PostgreSQL
+3. Create one table per CSV file
+4. Load the data into the database
+5. Create foreign keys to connect the tables
+6. Explore and answer possible questions on the data in SQL
+7. Upload the data to a cloud database
+8. build an interactive dashboard on a cloud server